navikt/pdfgen/README.md

 [navikt/flex-sykepengesoknad-pdfgen](https://github.com/navikt/flex-sykepengesoknad-pdfgen) is a good example of how such a project can be set up.

+### Helpers
+[navikt/pdfgen/blob/master/src/main/kotlin/no/nav/pdfgen/template/Helpers.kt](https://github.com/navikt/pdfgen/blob/master/src/main/kotlin/no/nav/pdfgen/template/Helpers.kt) contains a collection of customs Helpers which implements functionality that is not part of the Handlebars language itself.

 ## Developing pdfgen

 ### Build and run tests